Technology Innovation — Trends and Opportunities

 4. Augmented Reality

 Augmented reality is what we get when physical and digital worlds blend into a single experience.
 Typical examples are Microsoft HoloLens and Google Glass.
-Again, this is an area that will grow rapidly as the opportunity for innovation is unlimited: content experiences, content discovery, data exploration and visualizations, intelligent and contextual object annotation, dynamic physical world mapping and discovery, industrial applications for field workers — are just some examples of the applications which will empower the ways we understand our world.
+Again, this is an area that will grow rapidly as the opportunity for innovation is unlimited: content experiences, content discovery, data exploration and visualizations, intelligent and contextual object annotation, dynamic physical world mapping and discovery, and industrial applications for field workers — are just some examples of the applications which will empower the ways we understand our world.

 5. Analytics and Visualization

 Blockchain is one of the most disruptive technologies out there.
-Its distributed, decentralized and immutable properties make it the ideal way to store and track data across numerous domains and use cases.
+Its distributed, decentralized, and immutable properties make it the ideal way to store and track data across numerous domains and use cases.

 Robots are already here, in one form or another.
-Regardless the particular class — humanoids, nano-robots, military, industrial etc. — the progress is impressive.
-On one hand it is the advances in terms of hardware, sensors and operating software; on the other hand it is the progress of Artificial Intelligence which makes possible to integrate cognitive services and dramatically increase Robot’s capabilities for real-time decision-making.
+Regardless of the particular class — humanoids, nano-robots, military, industrial, and so on — the progress is impressive.
+On one hand, it is the advances in terms of hardware, sensors, and operating software; on the other hand, it is the progress of Artificial Intelligence that makes it possible to integrate cognitive services and dramatically increase robots’ capabilities for real-time decision-making.

-And this is the real opportunity for the developers out there — to combine all latest technologies and advances and build unique user experiences, empowering their end-users; to leverage reusable APIs and the capabilities of cloud computing, the rich content available in the public domain, the knowledge, the ideas and even the global connected communities to make an impact by solving major problems in novel ways.
+And this is the real opportunity for the developers out there — to combine all the latest technologies and advances and build unique user experiences, empowering their end-users; to leverage reusable APIs and the capabilities of cloud computing, the rich content available in the public domain, the knowledge, the ideas, and even the global connected communities to make an impact by solving major problems in novel ways.